Selling on Etsy involves learning about its fees and how to create listings that stand out.

 - Age restriction: Shop policies on Etsy state all account owners must be 18 years old and above.
 Minors who want to sell on Etsy must open their accounts under their parents’ or legal guardians’ information.

-- What you can sell on Etsy: Etsy limits what can be sold on its marketplace to handmade goods Handmade products are designed and/or created by the seller, such as knitted scarves, enamel pins, pottery, and more. , vintage items Vintage items must be at least 20 years old and can be anything including toys, clothes, electronics, house items, and more. , and craft supplies Craft supplies are tools, ingredients, or materials used to create an item or celebrate an occasion and may be handmade, commercial, or vintage.
+- Product restrictions: Etsy limits what can be sold on its marketplace to handmade goods Handmade products are designed and/or created by the seller, such as knitted scarves, enamel pins, pottery, and more. , vintage items Vintage items must be at least 20 years old and can be anything including toys, clothes, electronics, house items, and more. , and craft supplies Craft supplies are tools, ingredients, or materials used to create an item or celebrate an occasion and may be handmade, commercial, or vintage.
 Party supplies are considered craft supplies on Etsy. .
+Learn more about the best-selling items on Etsy to see if your products are a good fit.

 - Prohibited items: If you are not sure about your eligibility, Etsy also provides an extensive list of prohibited items.

-At this point in the account setup process, you have only registered yourself as a buyer.
-The next step is to let Etsy know you are also a seller by registering your store.
+The next step is to register your store.
 Next to your buyer profile icon, you’ll notice another option: a small storefront icon called your Shop Manager.
-This is where your seller account lives and where you will be able to manage your Etsy store, but first you will need to register it.
-Simply click on the shop manager to get started.
+This is where your seller account lives and where you can manage your Etsy store, but first you must register it.
+Simply click on the Shop Manager to get started.

-After clicking “Shop Manager,” Etsy will direct you to a series of questions that will help register and create the initial configuration of your store.
+Etsy will then direct you to a series of questions that will help register and create the initial configuration of your store.
+You can skip the questions or answer them.
+Etsy will then prompt you to start your store by clicking Start your shop.

 Once you have selected your store name, simply enter it in the provided field and hit Save and Continue.